pesky12/framer-esm-host/readme.md

 This is an example how to set up a repository that builds code which can be consumed in Framer.
 It builds standard JavaScript into ES Modules that you can both use locally for development or to deploy to any http server for distribution across your team or the internet.

-- `yarn run serve` This runs a local web server with the built code.
+- `npm run serve` This runs a local web server with the built code.
-- `yarn run build` This builds the code in `dist`.
+- `npm run build` This builds the code in `dist`.

 All the magic is in the `esmbuild` folder.
 Contributions are welcome.